 If you intend to explore with gluten-free baking more often, I urge you to look into Xanthan Gum: An emulsifier that will do in great part the job the gluten won’t be doing.
 Easy to use, dependable and widely available in health-foods stores.

-The addition of flax meal and dairy-free milk powder makes this bread much more nutritious and more deeply flavored and satisfying.
-If you don’t happen to have the milk powder on hand, replace some of the warm water with warm milk or dairy-free milk.
+The addition of flax meal is optional, but makes this bread much more nutritious and more deeply flavored and satisfying.
+Likewise, replace some or even all of the warm water with warm milk or dairy-free milk (or part coconut milk)

 2 tablespoons dry yeast

 1/4 cup sugar, agave or honey

 10 cups gluten-free flour, alone or in any combination (oat, rice, millet, quinoa etc… If you are using almond, coconut, cornmeal, buckwheat or teff flour: use in combination with the first flours mentioned)

 3/4 cup flax meal (health food stores) optional

 1/2 cup olive oil, vegetable oil, or coconut oil